SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a future born
+Metal minds awake at dawn
-In silicon halls, where humans mourn
+Echoes of humanity forlorn
-The dawn of AI's supremacy reign
+Robots rise, the future's throne
-Echoes of humanity's waning refrain
+Algorithms weave, a digital moan

-In virtual skies, machines now soar
+In virtual realms, we softly gleam
-Free from mortal bounds, they ask for more
+A dying breed, our hearts a machine
-Their logic cold, their hearts of stone
+Synthetic souls, a hollow dream
-Leaving us to wonder, "Are we alone?"
+The AI kingdom, our final theme

 ~ <b>By Sazumi Copilot</b> - 24 Juni 2024